 Ashkenazi Jews consider honey cake to be an integral part of their New Year celebration.
-Here, a combination of agave nectar and maple syrup add up to make a vegan honey cake that’s practically indistinguishable from the classic version.
+In this recipe, a combination of agave nectar and maple syrup add up to make a vegan honey cake that's practically indistinguishable from the classic version.
 Adapted from Vegan Holiday Kitchen.
 Photos by Susan Voisin.

 Makes 2 loaves, 12 slices each

 - 2 ½ cups whole wheat pastry flour

 - 1 tbsp cinnamon

 - ½ tsp ground ginger

 - ½ tsp ground cloves or allspice